Esty-8/sell-cycle/README.md

 - **[Codemy](Codemy.com)** and **[freeCodeCamp](https://www.youtube.com/watch?v=YZvRrldjf1Y&t=865s:)** I watched several Django tutorials on this channel, which greatly contributed to my development process.

 - **[Net Ninja](https://www.youtube.com/watch?v=wQPaXedytlg&t=174s)**: This channel helped clarify key concepts related to templates, forms, and models used in this project.
+- ### Credit for Images

+All images used in this project are sourced from [Unsplash](https://unsplash.com/), and are used for free under their generous licensing terms.